 Northern Brewer is a well-known dual-use hop developed at Wye College in 1934.
 Currently, it is being grown in several countries around the world.
-The original was a cross between Canterbury Golding and a Brewer’s Gold male.
+The original was a cross between East Kent Golding and a Brewer’s Gold male.
 Today, it is grown mostly in Germany and the US.

 Northern Brewer is used majorly in European beers and ales, from Lambics to Porters and everything in between.
 It is also popular in California Common-style beers with its woody, piney and minty essence.

 Want this hop?
 Browse our recommended stockists below.

 |Also Known As|

 |Yield Amount||900-1340 kg/hectare (800-1200 lbs/acre)|

 |Resistant to||Moderately resistant to downy mildew and resistant to verticillium wilt|

 |Storability||Retains 77% alpha acid after 6 months storage at 20ºC (68ºF)|